 Socialist Australia

-Socialist-themed movies often explore themes like class struggle, workers’ rights, social justice, and critiques of capitalism.
+Socialist movies often explore themes like class struggle, workers’ rights, social justice, and critiques of capitalism.
 These films range from direct depictions of socialist movements and figures to allegorical works that explore socialist principles through their narratives.
-Below are some notable examples across different eras and genres:
+Below are some notable examples across different eras and genres.

 Battleship Potemkin (1925) – Director: Sergei Eisenstein